leandroohf/jekyll-now/projects.md

 # Crop Recognition and Crop date determination

-Crop Recognition and Automatic Determination of the Planting Date project which analyzes satellite images in order to determine planting dates and the crops planted in producing regions.
+Crop Recognition and Automatic Determination of the Planting Date project (developed in **IDL**) which analyzes satellite images in order to determine planting dates and the crops planted in producing regions.

 # Wrinkle Analysis

-I developed an image processing algorithm to extract facial wrinkles.
+I developed an image processing algorithm (**C, OpenCv**)to extract facial wrinkles.
 A score was attributed to the wrinkles and these data were correlated with medical data in order to determine skin age.

 It was a marketing project that was being developed for a cosmetic company to recommend products to their clients based on their skin